jhonasn/templatizator/README.md

   - [x] Refactor the Configuration class into various files.
   - [x] Fix pylint warnings
   > The reason to do this is because when we change the project directory and return to the previous project we loose the previous project configuration mainly the templates.
-- [ ] Add an option to open and edit templates with another application
+- [x] Add an option to open and edit templates with another application
+    - [x] Add context menu and add this option
 - [ ] Add checkbox to save or not the template on project directory
+- [ ] Add tooltip into filetree action buttons and template checkbox
 - [ ] Add option to add "configurable" files, those are already existing project files from any type of text file.
+    - [x] Add option into context menu to add configurable files
+    - [ ] Implement CRUD
+    - [ ] Implement diff
-In these files we'll can put placeholders to the project templates.
+    > In these files we'll can put placeholders to the project templates.
 Each time when we open this configurable file the system will diff the file to fix it when changed and different from the configurable template.
 The editor will let the user to add all or select which templates that will be added to the placeholders and how each template will populate the file.
 The app must detect when the templates are already added to the file and not duplicate.
   > In that way we don't need to make a new GUI nor a implementation for every type of file (for ex.: json, xml, yml, etc).
-- [ ] Diff configuration and project folder structure
+- [ ] Diff project filetree folder structure